5l1v3r1/DLink_6100LH/README.md

 ![Screenshot](.preview/3.jpg)

-#### And we all is aware of 2034, odd odd its on the board on this camer.
+#### And we all *nix n3rds is well aware of 2034, odd odd its on the board on this camera.
 See upper left corner :)

 ![Screenshot](.preview/2034.jpg)